medalotte/interleaved-sync-FIFO/README.md

 # interleaved-sync-FIFO
-A synchronous FIFO which consist of Single Port RAM for FPGA implementation by using SystemVerilog
+synchronous FIFO which consist of Single Port RAM for FPGA implementation by using SystemVerilog

 ## Feature
 - **This module is NOT practical because it was created experimentally**